natcap/invest.users-guide/source/scenario_generator.rst

 Limitations and simplifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Land cover change analysis is complex and any most methods only try to approximate possible futures.
+Land cover change analysis is complex and most methods only try to approximate possible futures.
 This model captures expert knowledge and tries to represent plausible land cover change as realistically as possible but does not claim to predict the future land cover with certainty.

 Following are some limitations/assumptions: